BM32ESRF/lauetools/index.rst

 2a- Launch Graphical User Interfaces of LaueTools
 *************************************************
 - start Lauetools GUIs from command line :

+Normally, in a command window if environment variables are well set 3 main GUIs can be launched: > lauetools  or >peaksearch or >indexrefine

 To deal with relative import, the package name ‘LaueTools’ must be specified to the python interpreter with -m option as following